josantonius/php-json/README.md

 ]
 ```

-### Remove and get the first element of the contents of a key within the file using dot notation
+### Remove and get the first item of the contents of a key within the file using dot notation

 **`file.json`**